finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
-        # [EXPERIMENTAL] GetA2BDataForPortfolioGroup: Get A2B data for a Portfolio Group
+        # [EARLY ACCESS] GetA2BDataForPortfolioGroup: Get A2B data for a Portfolio Group
         api_response = api_instance.get_a2_b_data_for_portfolio_group(scope, code, from_effective_at, to_effective_at, as_at=as_at, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, property_keys=property_keys, filter=filter)
         pprint(api_response)
     except ApiException as e: